myflashlab/GameServices-ANE/README.md

 # Google Game Services ANE V2.2.0 for Android+iOS
 The Google Game Services AIR native extension is supported on Android and iOS with 100% identical ActionScript API with a super easy interface so you can focus on your game logic and easily have access to all the cool features of this great library in your games.

+#### NOTICE: Google has discontinued the Game Services Project for iOS.
+Although it will work until 31st March 2018, it will not be updated or maintained anymore.
+For more information, read the [official announcement here](https://android-developers.googleblog.com/2017/04/focusing-our-google-play-games-services.html).
+We will continue maintaining the Android side of this ANE as usual.
+Considering that the iOS side is discontinued, we [have reduced the ANE price by half](http://www.myflashlabs.com/product/game-services-air-native-extension/). ####

+#### So, what are your options if you are using Games Services on the iOS side?
+Well, the best move you can make based on what Google suggests is to use [Firebase](https://github.com/myflashlab/Firebase-ANE/) SDKs. ####

 **Main Features:**
 * Achievements
 * Leaderboards